MarinhoLab/sas_ur_control_template/scenes/UR3e_RobotModel/readme.txt

 Close and reopen CoppeliaSim.
 Open Model Browser → Navigate to: Robots → Non-Mobile You should now see the UR3e robot model listed.
-Drag and drop the UR3e.ttm file into the simulation scene.
+Drag and drop the UR3e robot model into the simulation scene.